-To count as needing help at night, your child needs to require a lot more help than another child of their age at a time when the rest of the household would usually be asleep.
+To count as needing help at night, your child needs to require a lot more help than another child of their age at a time when you would usually be asleep.
 For example, if you usually go to bed from 11pm-7am, it would only count as 'night' if it happens between 11pm-7am.
 If you would usually be up, it doesn't count even though it is after the child's bedtime.
+This can sometimes be tricky for parents to assess as if your child has always needed lots of help at night, you have probably got used to being awake a lot of the night.
+It might be helpful to ask yourself if you would have a different sleeping pattern if your child didn't need your help over night.